Canberra Research Laboratory

 "A Bayesian View of the Poisson-Dirichlet Process" with Marcus Hutter, a longer tech report in ArXiv.

 - "Theory of Dependent Hierarchical Normalized Random Measures" with Changyou Chen and Nan Ding, a longer tech report in ArXiv.

 See the NICTA publications page under "Buntine".
 Google Scholar and Uni.
 Trier's DBLP have good collections, including some of the oldies, as does Jie Tang's ArnetMiner entry for W.L.B.
-I also have 4 patents, mostly thanks to Jon Oliver.
-My Erdos number is 42.
+I also have one patent, thanks to Jon Oliver.
+My Erdos number is 3.

 Slides from my ALTA 2011 Keynote, "Discovery in Text: Visualisation, Topics and Statistics".
 Slides from my Australasian AI 2012 tutorial, "Discrete Non-parametric Methods for Machine Learning and Linguistics".
 Slides from my teaser talk on document analysis for AI students at ANU, "Document Analysis Outline".

 W.r.t.
 Probabilistic Programming, here's a research proposal I did in 1995: We propose to develop a special purpose toolkit for programming with probabilities intended for use on machine learning problems.
 The toolkit is to be implemented as an extension to C++.
 The proposed toolkit includes a set of software libraries and an intelligent precompiler that allows probability definitions to be included in a program and probability statements to be efficiently spliced into the code.
 An initial prototype shows that compact code for complex learning algorithms can be written quickly, including a significant number of popular learning algorithms and many more novel hybrids.